 Starlet runs a system unofficially referred as Input/Output Operating System or ‘IOS’ (please, do not confuse this with Apple’s iOS).
 IOS is a fully-featured operating system and it’s basically composed of:

 With this in mind, the main job of IOS is to simplify the job of the main CPU by abstracting I/O and security.
 For that reason, programmers don’t have to worry about those matters.
-In order to accomplish this, Starlet reserves between 12 and 16 MB of GDDR3 RAM for its own tasks, only the rest is used by Broadway.
+In order to accomplish this, Starlet reserves between 12 and 16 MB of GDDR3 RAM for its own tasks, the rest is used by Broadway and GX.

 Broadway and Starlet communicate with each other using an Inter-Process Communication or ‘IPC’ protocol: In a nutshell, this works by both CPUs sharing two registers each.
 One CPU can write on the other’s registers (the written data can then be translated into a command or a value) and from there, the latter CPU can perform a function in response.

-The update design of IOS is a bit tricky: Updated IOS versions are not installed on top of old ones, but in other slots instead.
-This is purely for compatibility reasons, since it allows to keep older Wii software working using the same IOS version which was develop for.
+The update system of IOS is a bit tricky: Updated IOS versions are not installed on top of old ones, but in other slots instead.
+This is purely for compatibility reasons, since it allows older Wii software to keep working using the same IOS version which was developed for.

-Nintendo often released IOS updates to improve hardware support (which was necessary when a new accessory was released).
-There’s only one exception when IOS updates actually replace older ones: When an certain version was discovered to have an exploitable vulnerability, this was only for security reasons.
+Nintendo often released IOS updates to improve hardware support (which was necessary when a new accessory was shipped).
+There’s only one exception when IOS updates actually replace older ones: When a specific version was discovered to have an exploitable vulnerability.
+This was only for security reasons.

 When a Gamecube game is inserted, a different thing happens: Startlet boots a MIOS instead.
-This one just limits Starlet to emulate the original IPL.
+This IOS just limits Starlet to emulate the original IPL.

-This one is commonly know as the System Menu and effectively runs on the main PowerPC CPU (Broadway).
+This one is commonly known as the System Menu and effectively runs on the main PowerPC CPU (Broadway).

 Compared to IOS, I wouldn’t consider this a ‘fully fledged’ OS, but more like a ‘program’ that allows the user to perform the following operations:

 Just like IOS, Nintendo released multiple updates to this system too.
-Some fixed security holes, others added more features (a notable one was the ability to use the SD card to store channels too).
+Some fixed security holes, others added more features.
+A notable new feature was the ability to store channels in the SD card.

 Nintendo refers to them as System updates, they contain the two OSs in the same package and use ordinal numbers for versioning, the last version known is